 EMPLOYER/STAKEHOLDER NATURE OF RELATIONSHIP Craven Cattle Mart CCM AUCTIONS Craven College has a major on-site presence at the Craven Cattle Mart where we deliver our land based provision.
 This is a long-standing relationship with a number of current projects being delivered in partnership.
 Most recent is the development of a pioneering 3-way agricultural apprentice partnership designed to upskill the region's future farmers.
 Jet2, Leeds Bradford Airport Jet2.com Friendly low fares Leeds Bradford® Yorkshire's Airport Craven College's Aviation Academy is an ABTA educational partner and has curriculum partnerships with Jet 2 and Leeds Bradford Airport (LBA) which means that they recruit directly from the Aviation Academy for students who have followed an industry-standard and industry-informed programme.
-North Yorkshire County Council NORTH YORKSHIRE COUNCIL We work with NY council in a number of ways.
-One example is a project to raise the profile and awareness of supported internships with local employers.
 Craven Locality Board A partnership arrangement between the college, primary and secondary schools, nurseries and the local authority to develop an overall strategy and action plan for school improvement and SEND and inclusion across the locality.
-Skipton Business Improvement District SKIPTON BID The College sits on the Strategic Development Committee and works with the group to develop projects that benefit businesses in the local area.
-Skipton District and Town Council Skipton Town Council Working on projects to revive Skipton High Street and bring education, training & skills development to the heart of the community.
-Yorkshire & Humber Institute of Technology YORKSHIRE & HUMBER INSTITUTE OF TECHNOLOGY The Y&H IoT is a partnership between a number of FE Colleges, including Craven College, employers and universities, to collaborate on curriculum development and increase the amount of technical Level 4 and Level 5 qualifications and pathways available for young people, based on the industry and skills need in the local area.
+Skipton Business Improvement District SKIPTON BID The College sits on the Strategic Development Committee and works with the group to develop projects that benefit businesses in the local area Skipton Skipton Town Council Working on projects to revive Skipton High Street and bring education, training & skills development to the heart of the community.
+Yorkshire & Humber Institute of Technology YORKSHITRE & HUMBER INSTITUTE OF TECHNOLOGY The Y&H IoT is a partnership between a number of FE Colleges, including Craven College, employers and universities, to collaborate on curriculum development and increase the amount of technical Level 4 and Level 5 qualifications and pathways available for young people, based on the industry and skills need in the local area.
 Craven College has been focussing on the use of technology such as drones and VR in conservation and land based industries.
-York and North York Local Enterprise Partnership York & North Yorkshire LOCAL ENTERPRISE PARTNERSHIP We have a good relationship with the YNY LEP at different levels and are actively involved with the LSIPs and the industry specific steering groups.